UBC Botanical Garden: Education

 Since 2012, UBC Botanical Garden has offered the Horticulture Trading Program (HTP), an 8-month provincially accredited full-time program running annually from August to April.
 The program curriculum combines classroom instruction with practical fieldwork.
 Students gain hands-on experience in plant propagation, garden maintenance, and ecological stewardship, preparing them for careers in horticulture and related fields.

-Complementing the HTP, the Garden's Sustainable Communities Field School, established in 2015, offers experiential sustainability education.
-Programming is aligned with the United Nations Sustainable Development Goals and is delivered through team-building tours and immersive learning for organizations and youth.
-In 2021, the Field School undertook a significant expansion with the Climate Change Adaptation initiative, a multifaceted project aimed at fostering climate resilience across scales.
+In addition to the HTP program, the Garden's Sustainable Communities Field School which was established in 2015 and offers experiential sustainability education.
+In 2021, the Field School underwent an expansion with the Climate Change Adaptation initiative, a project aimed at responding to climate resilience.
 This work includes developing a regional adaptation strategy for the Pacific Northwest and conducting plant-specific case studies focused on collections such as maples, crop wild relatives, alpine, and native plants.
-It also involves building an online biodiversity atlas for southwestern BC in partnership with the Coastal Douglas-fir Conservation Partnership and UBC Okanagan’s labs, as well as producing decision-support tools for local governments and First Nations to guide climate adaptation and biodiversity conservation.
+This project focuses on building an online biodiversity atlas for southwestern BC in partnership with the Coastal Douglas-fir Conservation Partnership and UBC Okanagan’s labs, as well as producing decision-support tools for local governments and First Nations to guide climate adaptation and biodiversity conservation.
 In addition, the program continuously enhances educational tours with current content on biodiversity, and climate action to reflect evolving global and regional priorities.